THE FILM

 For 9 years, these 365 bowls sat unfinished on shelves in his studio.
 One day, in the 9th year, he decided to glaze and fire these bowls, bringing them to life with color and sheen.

 A Father’s Kaddish is the personal story of a man who created an art form to honor his son and his son’s memory.
 This powerful film shows traditional and non-traditional ways for people to grieve.
-From one man’s poignant story at the intersection of love, art, and ritual comes a universal lesson for all who have experienced loss.
+From one man’s poignant story at the intersection of love, art, and ritual offers a universal lesson for all who have experienced loss.

 MEET THE SUBJECT